Using Cloth Face Coverings in Public

 The NCLL recommends churches provide a virtual service option (Livestream, Facebook Live, etc.) through the end of April.
 If your church wants to allow people to attend in person, please review state guidelines to ensure you are not placing your congregants at risk.
 If you choose to allow some church members to attend, ensure that you keep people spread out from each other to limit exposure between individuals.
 You can review our recommendations for your facility here.
 Drive-in church is also an option in many states and counties.
 This allows your congregation to come to your church’s location without exposing others to the potential spread of the virus.

-Guam and Puerto Rico also have imposed mandatory limits on large gatherings.
+Guam also has imposed mandatory limits on large gatherings.

-*Massachusetts order is for the ages 70+, guidance for all others; Georgia and Oklahoma’s orders are for vulnerable populations only and includes a 10 person limit to mass gatherings for all others; South Dakota’s order is for vulnerable individuals in 2 counties; 10 person limit to mass gatherings for all others; North Dakota has a recommendation; Kentucky, Nebraska, Utah and Wyoming have issued stay at home guidance.
+*Massachusetts’ order is for the ages 70+, guidance for all others; Oklahoma’s orders are for vulnerable populations only and includes a 10 person limit to mass gatherings for all others; South Dakota’s order is for vulnerable individuals in 2 counties; 10 person limit to mass gatherings for all others; North Dakota has a recommendation; Kentucky, Nebraska, Utah and Wyoming have issued stay at home guidance.
 Northern Mariana Islands have stay at home guidance with a mandatory 10 person limit on public gatherings.
 American Samoa has a 10 person limit on private family gatherings.